lifemapper/lifemapper.github.io/_coll-workflow/subset-flow.md

 ___

-## Subsetting a populated, computed Lifemapper installation
+## Subsetting a populated, computed Biotaphy installation

-Lifemapper installations may be populated with species and environmental data of interest to a single researcher or institution.
+Biotaphy installations may be populated with species and environmental data of interest to a single researcher or institution.
 These installations may contain public species and environmental data available for a particular country, taxomomic group, or